smartcatai/smartcat-serge-bootstrap/README.md

 ## Connecting with Smartcat

-1. Create a new project in Smartcat.
+1. Create a new project in Smartcat with _English_ as a source language and _German_ and _Russian_ as target ones.
+Languages must be registered on the project before you can upload files targeting those languages.
+You can later change the list of target languages at any time.
 2. Edit the [configs/common.serge.inc](configs/common.serge.inc) file and fill out your account parameters and credentials under _common-settings → ts_ config section: `base_url`, `token_id`, and `token`.
 Instructions next to each parameter will help you understand where to get the values from.
 Once defined, these settings will be shared across your future localization projects.
 3. Edit the [configs/project-a.serge](configs/project-a.serge) file and specify the `project_id`, following the instructions in the configuration file.